luciotato/LiteScript/devel/source-v0.7/Grammar.lite.md

 This method is shared by functions, methods and constructors.
 `()` after `function` are optional.
 It parses: `['(' [VariableDecl,] ')'] [returns VariableRef] '['DefinePropertyItem']'`

-        .EndFnLineNum = .sourceLineNum+1 //default value
+        .EndFnLineNum = .sourceLineNum+1 //default value - store to generate accurate SourceMaps (js)

         if .opt("(")
             .paramsDeclarations = .optSeparatedList(VariableDecl,',',')')

-        else if .specifier is '->' #we arrive here by: FnCall-param-Expression-Operand-'->'
+        else if .specifier is '->' #we arrived here by: FnCall-param-Expression-Operand-'->'
             # after '->' we accept function params w/o parentheses.
-            # get parameter names (name:type only), up to [NEWLINE],'=' or 'return'
+            # get parameter names (name:type only), up to [NEWLINE] or '='
             .paramsDeclarations=[]
-            until .lexer.token.type is 'NEWLINE' or .lexer.token.value in ['=','return'] if .paramsDeclarations.length, .req ','
+            until .lexer.token.type is 'NEWLINE' or .lexer.token.value is '='
+                if .paramsDeclarations.length, .req ','
                 var varDecl = new VariableDecl(this, .req('IDENTIFIER'))
                 if .opt(":"), varDecl.parseType
                 .paramsDeclarations.push varDecl

-        if .opt('=','return') #one line function.
+        if .opt('=') #one line function.
 Body is a Expression

             .body = .req(Expression)